feixuxi/Ventilator/software/design/controller_architecture.md

 about how flow leakage should show up in the ventilator’s graphs.
 We expect we will need a more sophisticated algorithm.

+We track volume by integrating flow over time.
+Getting an accurate flow measurement is challenging with our current hardware, especially at low flow rates, where the venturi's SNR is worst.

+We currently use a "big hammer" to address this, essentially forcing volume to 0 at each breath boundary.
+This may hide leaks and other clinically-relevant data from users, and so this algorithm likely needs to be improved in the future, potentially in combination with different or additional sensors.

 #### Inspiratory effort detection

 We use the following algorithm to detect inspiratory effort in pressure support mode.
 First, we wait for flow to become nonnegative during the exhale phase.
 Then we start keeping two [exponentially-weighted moving averages](https://en.wikipedia.org/wiki/Moving_average%23Exponential_moving_average) of flow.
-The “slow average” has a small alpha term and thus reacts slowly to changes in flow.
-The “fast average” has a large alpha term and thus reacts quickly.
-We can think of the slow average as characterizing “normal flow” during the expiratory cycle (which we’ve observed on test lungs does change, but slowly), while the fast average calculates “current flow”.
+The "slow average" has a small alpha term and thus reacts slowly to changes in flow.
+The "fast average" has a large alpha term and thus reacts quickly.
+We can think of the slow average as characterizing "normal flow" during the expiratory cycle (which we’ve observed on test lungs does change, but slowly), while the fast average calculates "current flow".
 When the fast average exceeds the slow average by a certain threshold, that triggers a breath.

 This works well on our test lungs, but much more testing is needed to see how it performs in more realistic situations.
 Graphs and a demo video are available in
 [02-1 Performance Evaluation](https://docs.google.com/document/d/1g7qLD5qD4BKfR1mcGq7-QY6XE2C9oIIw5GJdUzU31Zg/edit?ts%3D5eefc588%23heading%3Dh.pt7ef8fp4ywf).

+### Status of Oxygen Flow Control

+Our ventilator can currently deliver 100% oxygen (supplied by an external source of pressurized oxygen) or ambient air (supplied via our blower fan), but cannot currently mix these two gasses.

+Variable FiO2 requires a more complicated control scheme, controlling both the air proportional valve and the oxygen proportional solenoid together.
+We are currently exploring two controller schemes for achieving this.
+We've tried both of these in the modelica model, though neither has been tried on hardware yet.

+The first controller scheme is to ratio-control the two valves.
+In this scheme, a single PID commands both the air valve and the oxygen valve simultaneously to achieve the desired pressure targets in the different breathe stages.
+The mapping from the PID command to the actual valve command is determined by a ratio that is adjusted across breathe cycles by a separate PID controller designed to achieve the desired FiO2.

+The challenge with this scheme is that the current valves (the oxygen proportional solenoid and the air proportional pinch valve) have extremely different response times, which may make it difficult to achieve stable control.

+An alternative scheme is to use one of the valves to control pressure and the other valve to control FiO2.
+The valve that is controlling pressure would be controlled by a PID during the inhale and exhale phases.
+The valve that is controlling FiO2 would have a constant value across inhale and a constant value across exhale - these values would then be adjusted by the FiO2 PID across breaths.
+For this scheme, if the FiO2 were below about 70-80%, then the air valve would be used to control pressure and the oxygen valve would be used to manage FiO2; for higher FiO2, this would be reversed.

+The benefit of this approach is that it avoids trying to control both valves simultaneously.
+The downside of this approach is that it can lead to greater FiO2 variability over a breath, has a greater risk of pressure over/undershoot, and, for stability reasons, will likely necessitate a slower rate of FiO2 change.
+Based on discussions with doctors, achieving the necessary FiO2 within 30-60s was deemed acceptable, meaning that a safer control scheme that minimizes over/undershoot risk by adjusting FiO2 more slowly may be acceptable.